Everything You Need to Know About the Iron Dog Race

 Of course, the downtown start is just one way to get in on the fun.
 Snowmobile tours welcome first-time riders, and glacier hikes, skiing, and snowboarding are all available nearby.
 Read our blog about the best things to do in Alaska in winter for details.

 Book Your Stay at Alaska Garden Gate B&B and Cottages

 Now that you know about the world’s toughest snowmobile race, it’s time book your lodging for the event!
 Our Palmer bed and breakfast is an easy drive from Anchorage and is the perfect place to stay this February.
 You can choose from a number of accommodations, including cottages, apartments, and bed and breakfast rooms.
-Most feature amenities like private entrances, decks, and two-person Jacuzzis, and the views from our property are truly unparalleled.
+Most feature amenities like private entrances, decks, and two-person jetted tubs, and the views from our property are truly unparalleled.
 We even deliver a continental breakfast to your room each morning.
 What’s better than that?